-1. 2023 Project Application Form

-- 2. Letter of Support from the State Fisheries Management Agency You must obtain a letter of support from the appropriate State Fisheries Management Agency for your project in advance of the application deadline (and realistically you should contact your Agency early in the process of designing your project).
+- 1. 2024 Project Application Form (available as a separate document here) - 2.
+Letter of Support from the State Fisheries Management Agency You must obtain a letter of support from the appropriate State Fisheries Management Agency for your project in advance of the application deadline.
+You should initiate contact your Agency early in the process of designing your project and request your letter no later than December 12, 2022.
 This letter should be from the individual that represents the state in the EBTJV whenever possible (EBTJV State Contact List).
+This letter will address multiple aspects of the project and applicant's readiness, including the objectives, location (including if the habitat can or will support brook trout, and if invasive species that could access the project site are considered), whether genetic data have been collected or referenced where appropriate, thoughtfulness of a monitoring plan, and potential for long-term success.
 In addition, if project is located on private land, a landowner consent letter is needed.
-EBTJV does not currently have a template landowner consent letter, but you may provide your own. - 3.
-Photographs and USFWS Copyright Release Agreement Photographs in JPEG or TIFF format should be uploaded into your project folder independently of the application.
+EBTJV does not currently have a template landowner consent letter, but you may provide your own.

+3. Photographs and USFWS Copyright Release Agreement - Photographs in JPEG or TIFF format should be uploaded into your project folder independently of the application.
 A USFWS Copyright Release Agreement needs to be completed and uploaded for each photo submitted.

-Project application packets must be submitted electronically via the EBTJV website in the folder labeled Upload your 2023 Project Application Packet Here.
+Project application packets must be submitted electronically via the EBTJV website in the folder labeled Upload your 2024 Project Application Packet Here.
 Only the Coordinator and you will be able to see the folder you create.